tonethar/IGME-330-Master/notes/HW-technobabble.md

 </html>
 ```

+- go ahead and copy the above code and save it as a file to your desktop - name it **technobabble.html**

 - https://love2dev.com/blog/javascript-strict-mode/
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Strict_mode

 - "The const declaration creates a read-only reference to a value.
 It does not mean the value it holds is immutable, just that the variable identifier cannot be reassigned."

+## III.
+Review Questions